aliyun-sls/sls-doc/src/en/dataprocessdemo/remove_sensitive_info.md

     )
     ```

-  - 处理后数据
+  - Processed data

     ```
     content: email is twiss2345@aliyun.com
     email_encrypt: email is ****@aliyun.com
     ```

-## Scenario 4：AK 脱敏
+## Scenario 4: Mask AccessKey pairs

-- 脱敏方法日志中包含 AccessKey 信息，可采用正则表达式，应用 _regex_replace_ 函数。
+- Solution.
+To mask AccessKey pairs in log entries, you can use the _regex_replace_ function.

-- 示例
+- Example

   - Raw log entries